Medical Isotope Producers and the CTBTO Join Forces to Reduce Radioxenon Emissions

 We are pleased to cooperate on mitigating xenon emissions with the CTBTO, while keeping our focus on health care for the around 6 million patients who receive our products each year.Jean-Michel Vanderhofstadt, IRE Managing Director

-Through its voluntary contributions, the European Union (EU) supports the development of the mitigation systems that will be used by the IRE and for other joint CTBTO campaigns – in Japan, Kuwait, Indonesia, and elsewhere – to set up automated detection systems to record and report background levels of radioxenon at more locations.
+Through its voluntary contributions, the European Union (EU) supports the development of a mitigation system that will help reduce emissions from medical isotope producers.
+The system will be tested at the IRE and will be available for other producers.
+In addition, background measurement campaigns funded by the EU are being carried out in Kuwait and Indonesia to set up automated detection systems to record and report background levels of radioxenon at more locations.
 See press release on the latest EU contribution.
 At SnT2013, the EU also sponsored the “EU Star Award for best presentation on a verification topic,” which was awarded to Johan Camps from the Belgian Nuclear Research Centre (SCK•CEN) for his work to test radioxenon mitigation methods at the IRE.

 At Indonesia's Serpong facility, a monitoring system was installed with CTBTO and U.S. support to improve xenon measurements of stack emissions.
 Better detection is only part of the answer.
 One way forward is to lower emissions during the isotope production process.
 It's the biggest impact that producers can have on controlling emissions, says Judah Friese, a radiochemist at PNNL.